🎼 Meerschaum Compose¶

 The compose

-The purpose of a Compose project is to stand up syncing jobs for your pipes ― one job per instance.
+, you can stand up syncing jobs for your pipes defined in the Compose project ― one job per instance.
 Because the configuration is contained in the YAML file (e.g. custom connectors), Compose projects are useful for prototyping, collaboration, and consistency.

 Example Compose File